amuweee/skt_notes/adventure-notes.md

  - Mirak, their brother is missing.
 Thinks his wife killed her.
    - Last seen in the town square
  - Tolmora, the wife, north of the town
- - Reward: small stack of magicla javelins
+ - Reward: small stack of magical javelins

 - Darathra Shendrel